paragi/sphp/README.md

 #### Run example server

-Make sure php-cgi is installed (not just php)
+Make sure php-cgi is installed and in the path. (not just php)

     npm install express express-session ws body-parser